-The primary qualitative input for the assessment and prioritization process was the collection of community response at community events and activities, as well as a variety of community stakeholder conversation sessions during the prioritization process.
-Community event/activity input was gathered at 35 events in the region; participants could select the top two health concerns affecting themselves and/or their families.
+The primary qualitative input for the assessment and prioritization process was the collection of community input at community events and activities, as well as a variety of community stakeholder conversation sessions throughout the prioritization process.
+Community event/activity input was gathered at 35 events in the region where participants could select the top- two health concerns affecting them and/or their families.
 Events/activities with typically underserved populations were targeted.
-Over 2,800 participants shared their insights as part of the community input gathering.
+Over 2,800 participants shared their input as part of the community input gathering.
 In addition, community conversations were held with stakeholders from local government and nonprofit leaders.